encreddesign/SplitMyString/README.md

 <p>Create a new instance of SMS</p>

 <pre><code>
-//create array to store split string in
+//create array to store split string
 <b>var</b> splarray = [];

 //create new instance